-Performance artist from Quebec and citizen of the world, our homeland, Isabelle Kirouac develop dances, installations and interdisciplinary performances that often integrate participatory interactions.
-Isabelle explores the senses, body awareness, intimacy, the notion of ritual, the concept of home, migration and its reflection on our ways of seeing.
+M.F.A in Interdisicplinary Arts and performance maker from Quebec, currently living in Vancouver BC, Isabelle Kirouac develop dances, installations and interdisciplinary performances that often integrate participatory interactions.
+Isabelle explores the senses, body awareness, intimacy, the notion of ritual, the concepts of home, migration and their reflection on our ways of seeing.

-After completing a Degree in Literature at Université du Québec À Montréal, and a College Diploma in Music and Humanities, Isabelle trained for many years in dance improvisation, Contact Improvisation, release technique, somatics, physical theater, butoh, performance art and acrobatic stilts.
-She is now an Interdisciplinary Arts MFA candidate at Simon Fraser University in Vancouver, British Colombia.
+After completing a Degree in Literature at Université du Québec À Montréal, and a College Diploma in Music and Humanities, Isabelle trained for many years in dance improvisation, Contact Improvisation, release technique, somatics, physical theater, butoh, performance art and acrobatic stilts. .

-Over the last years, Isabelle created original interdisciplinary performance work and collaborated with artists Willoughby Arevalo (Body Builders), Lea Kieffer and Trinidad Martinez.
+Over the last years, Isabelle created original interdisciplinary performance work and collaborated with artists Emmalena Fredriksson, Emilio Rojas, Willoughby Arevalo, Lea Kieffer and Trinidad Martinez, amongst others.
 She has been an active member of The Carpetbag Brigade Physical Theatre (San Francisco), best known for its cutting-edge acrobatic stilts drama, as well as collaborating with Theatre Junction, a multi-disciplinary company based in Calgary and Body Research, a company crossing the boundaries between theatre, dance, and self-exploration, using the study of Contact Improvisation as one of its main tools.
 Isabelle is a choreographer and acrobatic stilt/physical theater instructor for the Still Moon Performance Arts Festival (Vancouver) and teaches Contact Improvisation and acrobatic stilts to artists and community members here and abroad.
-She has been the artistic director of the Elsewhere CIDI Festival and performed and taught at numerous international festivals, including the Fuertevetura Contact Improvisation Festival (Canary Islands), Inesperadamente International Dance Encounter (Spain), Israeli Contact Improvisation Festival (Israel), Symposium Imagining Bodies (Estonia), Montreal International Jazz Fetsival (Canada), International Forum of the Cultures (Mexico), Edinburgh Fringe Festival (Scotland), etc. Her work has been supported by Canada Arts Council, Conseil des Arts et des Lettres du Québec, Offices Internationaux de la Jeunesse du Québec, Fonds de soutien aux initiatives de création et de diffusion professionnelles de la MRC d’Arthabaska, Simon Fraser University Travel & Minor Research Award and Elsie Jang Award.
+She has been the artistic director of the Elsewhere CIDI Festival and performed and taught at numerous international festivals, including the Fuertevetura Contact Improvisation Festival (Canary Islands), Inesperadamente International Dance Encounter (Spain), Israeli Contact Improvisation Festival (Israel), Symposium Imagining Bodies (Estonia), Montreal International Jazz Fetsival (Canada), International Forum of the Cultures (Mexico), Edinburgh Fringe Festival (Scotland), etc. Her work has been supported by Canada Arts Council, Conseil des Arts et des Lettres du Québec, Offices Internationaux de la Jeunesse du Québec, Fonds de soutien aux initiatives de création et de diffusion professionnelles de la MRC d’Arthabaska, Simon Fraser University Fellowships and Awards and the Elsie Jang Award.

 Believing in cultural exchange and art as political action, Isabelle has been teaching dance and movement classes to women’s groups in Palestine, conducted research on the coexistence of contemporary and traditional dance performances with local artists, thinkers, dancers and choreographers in West Africa.
 She also facilitated the artistic residency “Nowhere/Now Here”, about issues of home and migration at El Quirofano, in Murcia (Spain), in collaboration with Trinidad Martinez and 25 local dancers, and the artistic residency “Abris/Débris”, at the French Institut in Marrakesh, Morocco, in collaboration with Willoughby Arevalo and 8 local dancers & musicians.